locoframework/loco-js/README.md

 # 🤝 Dependencies

-🎊 Loco-JS has no external dependencies. 🎉
+🎊 Loco-JS has no dependencies. 🎉

-It depends only on [**Loco-JS-Model**](https://github.com/locoframework/loco-js-model/), which is an internal part of Loco-JS but it can be used separately as well.
-Loco-JS-Model does not have external dependencies too.
-Although [@babel/plugin-proposal-class-properties](https://babeljs.io/docs/en/babel-plugin-proposal-class-properties) may be helpful to support static class properties, which are useful in defining models.
-Additionally, if you want to send or receive messages over a WebSocket connection, you have to pair up Loco-JS with [Action Cable](https://www.npmjs.com/package/actioncable).
+If you want to send or receive messages over a WebSocket connection, you have to pair up Loco-JS with [Action Cable](https://www.npmjs.com/package/actioncable).

 # 📥 Installation